Updated July 17, 2023

 - At times frequent changes in allocation can result in higher costs with no material benefit.

 - It is a very complicated process.

-So, it can be seen that asset allocation is a very important part of portfolio management as it helps with the decision of – where to invest and how much to invest.
+So, it can be seen that asset allocation is a very important part of portfolio management as it helps decide where to invest and how much to invest.
 Successful implementation of asset allocation helps in achieving the ultimate financial goal.

 This is a guide to Asset Allocation.
-Here we discuss the definition and how does asset allocation work? along with advantages and disadvantages.
+Here we discuss the definition and how does it work?
+Along with advantages and disadvantages.
 You may also have a look at the following articles to learn more –